Week 05: Advanced CLI Workflows

 Power features for reproducible research with Claude Code and Gemini CLI

-Last week we introduced agentic AI with Claude Code β running AI in the terminal that can see files, run code, and iterate.
-This week we go deeper: custom skills, project-specific instructions, git integration, and autonomous execution.
+Last week we introduced agentic AI with Claude Code – running AI in the terminal that can see files, run code, and iterate.
+This week we go deeper: project-specific instructions, custom skills, git integration, unit testing for data workflows, and autonomous execution.
 These features turn CLI tools from clever assistants into reproducible research companions.

 By the end of the session, students will: